 The student subject to an involuntary withdrawal may request a formal hearing in lieu of the administrative hearing described above.
 If the medical evaluation and/or administrative assessment (e.g. CARE Team assessment) supports the need for a withdrawal, a hearing will be scheduled before the Dean of Campus Life (or designee), the Director of Counseling Services, the Director of Health Services and/or other administrators as deemed appropriate.
 The student will be informed, in writing, with personal and/or certified delivery, of the time, date and place of the hearing.
 The student will be given at least two business days to independently review the psychological or psychiatric evaluation prior to the hearing.
 The student will be notified of who is expected to present information at the hearing and is expected to notify the Dean of Campus Life (or designee) of any witnesses the student intends to bring.
 The student may, at the discretion of the Dean of Campus Life (or designee), be assisted by an advisor in the hearing.
-An advisor is defined in this process as a current member of the faculty, staff or administration of the University.
-Law permits a student to have an attorney present to attend/advise, but not represent the student, during a formal involuntary withdrawal hearing.
+The term advisor refers to an individual selected the student to assist during the proceedings, which includes but is not limited to, a parent, friend, faculty member, advocate, or legal counsel.
+While a student may have an advisor present to attend/advise, the advisor may not represent or speak on behalf of the student during a formal involuntary withdrawal hearing.

-The student and the student's advisor may present information about the necessity of involuntary withdrawal and the student will be given the opportunity to ask questions of others presenting information.
+The student may present information about the necessity of involuntary withdrawal and the student will be given the opportunity to ask questions of others presenting information.
 The hearing will be conversational and non-adversarial; however, the Dean of Campus Life (or designee) will exercise active control over the proceeding, to include deciding who may present information.
 Formal rules of evidence will not apply.
 Anyone who disrupts the hearing may be excluded.
 There will be a single verbatim record, such as a tape recording, for all involuntary withdrawal hearings.
 The record will be the property of the University and maintained according to the University's record retention policy.